4-2

 Yes, my college classrooms have helped me to develop all these skills through a variety of exercises however it also depends upon the class.
 In many of my science classes, they are still taught in a very teacher centered way however many of my other classes for electives such as literature classes in which the learning is very much student centered, and one must synthesize information from many different sources.
 This has allowed me to take my education, learning, and communication up to the next level.

-3. On page 268, Bonk and Smith (1998) suggested that students in a consultative classroom encounter a wide range of classroom activities and assessment practices.
+classroom activities and assessment practices.
 Do you think consultative teachers are more likely to incorporate various instructional strategies into instruction than traditional teachers?
 Read page 267 and 268 and tell me your thoughts.

 I think that they are much more likely to use alternative strategies for a variety of reasons.
 The main being that it is simply necessary for them to employ more strategies as they have more diverse goals than that of teacher centered instruction.
 I think that this has alot of benefits not only for the students but for the teachers as well.

-4. From a consultative teacher’s perspective, name one instructional strategy that you find the most effective for 1) designing a student-centered instruction and 2) developing students’ creative thinking skills among the alternative instructional strategies for creative thought (p.
+student-centered instruction and 2) developing students’ creative thinking skills among the alternative instructional strategies for creative thought (p.
 269-275) that the authors suggested.
 Back up your choice by

 - applying your knowledge of student-centered instruction